Caspinal/MacInkball/README.md

 Traditional mouse input is to follow.

-Experiential switch joystick keyboard control is to be explored.
+Experiential switch, joystick and keyboard control is to be explored.

 A level editor is also included.